Haniya Aslam

 Haniya Aslam (28 April 1978 – 11 August 2024) was a Pakistani musician.
-She first came to the public's attention as member of the duo Zeb and Haniya along with her cousin Zebunnisa Bangash in 2007.
-In 2014 she left the group and moved to Canada for studies.
-Later she pursued her solo career in Canada.
+She first came to the public's attention as a member of the musical duo Zeb and Haniya along with her cousin Zebunnisa Bangash in 2007.
+In 2014 she left the group and moved to Canada for studies, and pursued a solo music career in Canada.

-Later, she returned to Pakistan, becoming a successful and beloved musician, producer, engineer and composer, including for some of the country's most important shows, such as Coke Studio.
+Later, she returned to Pakistan, becoming a successful musician, producer, engineer and composer, including for some of the country's leading music shows, such as Coke Studio.

-Having begun her career as a studio intern for famed Pakistani guitarist, producer and bandleader Mekaal Hasan, she distinguished herself for the joy she showed in working with and mentoring younger artists, especially women.
+She began her career as a studio intern for well-known Pakistani guitarist, producer and bandleader Mekaal Hasan.
 She also served as a co-author on one of the few in-depth histories of contemporary youth music in Pakistan.

 Haniya died from cardiac arrest on 11 August 2024, at the age of 46.